Jason-Whitmore/jpf/readme.md

 multivariate calculus behind it and then implement the math myself.

 Second, I wanted to focus on my Java programming skills and decided that this project would provide an excellent opportunity to use Java's object oriented design features to build a software package that would contain components that were easily testable, extendable, and understandable.
-Since I've had enjoyable experiences with the Tensorflow and Keras machine learning libraries using Python, I wanted to achieve similar results with Java.
+The Tensorflow and Keras machine learning libraries that are widely used in Python are important inspirations for this project.
+These libraries made prototyping neural network and machine learning techniques easy, fast, and intuitive.

 ## Design

 The JPF library is designed using Java's OOP and abstraction mechanisms.
 Use of abstract classes and interfaces allows for fast development of classes through code reuse and inheritance of data and behavior.
-These relationships are demonstrated through the Model UML summary diagram:
+The complete UML summary design is available [here](docs/images/uml_all.png).
+The Model class hierarchy, which is a subset of the complete package design, demonstrates these class relationships:

 ![Model UML diagram](docs/images/uml_core.png)

-This UML diagram is only a small section of the [complete UML summary diagram](docs/images/uml_all.png).
-More sections of this design are discussed in the various pages of documentation.
+More sections of this package's design are discussed in the various pages of documentation.

 This design also makes it easier for users to extend classes to create their own components that seamlessly integrate with this library.
 For example, following the documentation for extending classes, a user can create their own layers, loss functions, optimizers, and activation functions.